Choosing the best places to stay in Bali is no easy task.

 To avoid unnecessary travel time, stay in at least three areas of Bali for a minimum of two full days each.

-- Where to stay in Bali for the best beaches: Uluwatu
+- Uluwatu: Where to stay in Bali for surfers and beach lovers

-- Best place to stay in Bali for nightlife: Seminyak
+- Canggu: Best area to stay in Bali for a boho vibe

-- Where to stay in Bali for nature and culture: Ubud
+- Munduk: Where to stay in Bali for couples

-- Best location in Bali for couples: Munduk
+- Nusa Dua: Best area in Bali for families

-- Coolest place to stay in Bali: Canggu
+- Nusa Lembongan: Most chilled place to stay in Bali

 The main point: Bali has something for everyone!
 So let’s get into it.